Best Crypto Cards in Mozambique (2026)

 The Mozambican Securities Exchange (Bolsa de Valores de Mocambique, BVM) and its regulator have not classified cryptocurrencies as securities.
 The Gabinete de Informacao Financeira de Mocambique (GIFiM, Financial Intelligence Unit) applies AML/CFT requirements under the Anti-Money Laundering Law (Lei n.
 14/2013) but has not developed crypto-specific compliance rules.

 Mozambique's financial regulation is influenced by SADC (Southern African Development Community) regional frameworks and IMF/World Bank financial sector assessments.
-The country's focus on LNG revenue management and financial inclusion means crypto regulation is not a near-term legislative priority.
+In October 2025, the FATF removed Mozambique from its "grey list", recognizing strong progress in AML/CFT reforms.

 Tax Treatment of Card Rewards in Mozambique

 Mozambique has no specific cryptocurrency tax legislation.
-Under the general tax code, crypto gains could potentially fall under the IRPS (Imposto sobre o Rendimento das Pessoas Singulares, Personal Income Tax).
+Under the general tax code, crypto gains could fall under the IRPS (Imposto sobre o Rendimento das Pessoas Singulares, Personal Income Tax).

 Personal Income Tax